Skip to main content

 The Web3 environment contains multiple blockchains that have different characteristics and excel in different roles.
 A key web3 philosophy is service composability, in which different blockchain services are composed to create new services and functionality.
 Tokenized assets and liquidity must also be able to move between services, whichever blockchain they are on.
 The Internet Computer provides a means to fully support this paradigm in a multi-chain environment without need for trusted bridges run by central controllers such as companies.

 For example, when building a DeFi framework on the Ethereum blockchain today, a means must be found to create the user experience.
 Typically, this is built on centralized servers or cloud services today, creating a serious security vulnerability, and exposing the developers who pay for the servers or cloud services to legal liabilities (since regulators can argue that the service built using Ethereum is not running in the mode of a decentralized protocol).
-Therefore, it would be better if the user experience could be created on the Internet Computer using canister smart contracts, which are controlled by a DAO.
-A means has been provided to do this (please check developers docs to see what is in production at any one time).
+Therefore, it would be better if the user experience could be created on the Internet Computer using canister smart contracts, which can be controlled by a DAO.

 Threshold ECDSA